-After the deadline for submitting resolutions, the Resolutions Committee of the Diocesan Convention will meet and consider all properly submitted resolutions in depth.
-The committee may contact you with questions about form, content, budgeting, or implementation.
-Please be open to their questions and ready to respond promptly (a member of the Resolutions Committee will make initial contact with you during the week of September 14 or 21, 2020-please be sure the listed contact person expects to be available to respond).
-It is the goal of the Resolutions Committee not to critique the validity of your resolution's intent but to assist you in presenting your resolution to Convention in good order.
-To that end, the Committee may suggest formal or substantive changes to your resolution.
+After the deadline for submitting resolutions, the Resolutions Committee of the Diocesan Convention will meet and consider all properly submitted resolutions.
+A member of the Resolutions Committee will make initial contact with you during the week of September 13, 2021.
+Please be sure the listed contact person expects to be available to respond promptly to any questions and concerns.
+(It is the goal of the Resolutions Committee not to critique the validity of your resolution's intent but to assist you in presenting your resolution to Convention in good order.
+To that end, the Committee may suggest formal or substantive changes to your resolution.)